fluent/fluent-bit-docs/administration/configuring-fluent-bit/yaml/configuration-file.md

   * Filters
   * Outputs

+The YAML configuration file does not support the following sections yet:
+* Parsers

 {% hint style="info" %}
 YAML configuration is used in the smoke tests for containers, so an always-correct up-to-date example is here: <https://github.com/fluent/fluent-bit/blob/master/packaging/testing/smoke/container/fluent-bit.yaml>.
 {% endhint %}